jjzieve/cartogratree-backbone/README.md

 4. **Allow phenotype search in the map display.**
 This would go under the tree id search and allow users to only show markers with certain phenotypes.
 Ontology may be necessary here, along with cleaning up some data in the backend.
 5. **Integrate soil data.**
 Ameriflux is too sparse a resource to really be utilized.
-If we could somehow mirror what was done with the worldclim data using the same source as the soil survey ArcGIS layer this could be invaluable
+If we could somehow mirror what was done with the worldclim data using the same source as the soil survey ArcGIS layer this could be invaluable.
+I also never fully integrated ameriflux with the analysis tables, this would be a start.
+6. **Include genotype marker types**
+For instance, right now our genotype grid sort of assumes the data is SNPs but the majority of our data is actually SSRs.
-6. **TEST!!!!**
+7. **TEST!!!!**
 I'm sure there are countless bugs.
 Try using qunit.js and test.hml